Fahad Yusuf Al-Sabah

-Sheikh Fahad Yousef Saud Al-Sabah (born 1959) is a former Kuwaiti military officer.
+Sheikh Fahad Yusuf Saud Al-Sabah (born 1959) is a former Kuwaiti military officer.
 He served as Deputy Prime Minister and Minister of Interior from January 17, 2024, and as Minister of Defense from January 17, 2024, until February 4, 2025.

 Biography

-Sheikh Fahd Yousuf Saud Al-Mohammed Al-Sabah was born on May 1, 1959.
+Sheikh Fahd Yusuf Saud Al-Mohammed Al-Sabah was born on May 1, 1959.
 After graduating from the Military College in Kuwait, he worked as an officer in the Kuwaiti Army's Amiri Guard, eventually retiring with the rank of Colonel.
-Notably, he was involved in the evacuation and protection of the then Amir of Kuwait, Sheikh Jaber Al-Ahmad Al-Sabah, and the Crown Prince, Sheikh Saad Al-Abdullah Al-Sabah, to Saudi Arabia in 1990 following the Iraqi invasion of Kuwait.
+Notably, he was involved in the evacuation and protection of the then Amir of Kuwait, Sheikh Jaber Al-Ahmad Al-Sabah, and the Crown Prince, Sheikh Saad Al-Salim Al-Sabah, to Saudi Arabia in 1990 following the Iraqi invasion of Kuwait.

 On January 17, 2024, an Amiri decree was issued for the formation of the government, appointing him as the Deputy Prime Minister, the Minister of Defense, and the Minister of Interior.